Časoris: Content

 It aims to present news about current events from Slovenia and abroad in a child-friendly format, alongside news on entertainment, science and sport.
 Every article is written in a kids-friendly language and it is accompanied by questions for additional reflection and a glossary.

 In a special section there is also information for parents and teachers.

 Authors

-Časoris is written and edited by Sonja Merljak Zdovc, however, a team of children and adults helps with ideas and contributions.
+Časoris was founded by Sonja Merljak Zdovc.
+A team of professional journalists and children contribute news articles daily.